vedph/gve-doc/model/hierarchy.md

 Finally, epigram versions are materially or virtually chained into sequences, which represent collections of compositions.
 These can be defined by their material sequence, like in a printed edition; or by various numberings found on the carriers and hinting at different selections and ordering of sets of compositions.

->Collection is a more specialized IT term fit to the entity represented in the digital model, and essentially corresponding to what is defined as an **order or sequence** ("the arrangement of all textual witnesses as found on a textual carrier"[^1]).
+>Collection is a more specialized IT term fit to the entity represented in the digital model, and essentially corresponding to what is defined as an order or sequence ("the arrangement of all textual witnesses as found on a textual carrier"[^1]).
 The term "collection" here is used with a purely IT sense, meaning any number of items belonging to an _ordered_ set.
 What corresponds to this collection may vary: it might just be an idea of the author for organizing some epigrams, derived from what he writes about them elsewhere; or it might be what emerges from marks added to the notebooks (e.g. numbers) for each epigram, hinting at some plan for building an ordered collection of them; or something material, like the physical sequence in which they appear.
 Whatever the specific nature, we adopt a single, more abstract model for them.

-It should be added that in this generic model, a collection is not necessarily ordered; or it might be ordered in multiple ways.
-From the point of view of modular architecture, this means separating these two notions: the collection is the overarching entity, and it can sort its items in no way (when not sorted), or in just 1 way, or in multiple ways.
-This implies that the model for zero or more ordering’s assigned to the items of a collection will be repeated for each different order.
-This ensures we have a consistent model without redundancies (i.e. repetitions), and it is also the practical reason for which the collection is a Cadmus “item” (in the technical sense of this term in that framework), while sequences are parts of that item, even if the details of this implementation are still to be defined.
-So, we can say that those items belong to a collection and say this only once; then, we can add that this collection can be ordered in zero or more different sequences.
-Anyway, this can be easily regarded as a modeling detail.
-We can adopt a synecdoche and name these collections “sequences”: from the user’s point of view, nothing changes.
-Yet internally we distinguish between the collection in the technical sense from how we can arrange items in it.

->⚙️ From a purely IT standpoint, a _collection_ is an abstract data type that groups multiple data elements, which can be of the same or different types.
-That's the most generic, umbrella term and can include sets, lists, arrays, etc. A "set" is a specialization which differs because its elements are all unique.
-Among collections, some are ordered: these are "sequence", "list", and "array".
-A sequence can be finite or infinite (e.g. the sequence of numbers).
-Lists and arrays are both ordered, but lists are dynamically resized, while arrays are static but more memory-efficient.
-So, "collection" is more abstract: it's a conceptual container that doesn't enforce rules about order, uniqueness, or mutability.
-It's like saying "a vehicle" without specifying whether it's a car, bike, or spaceship.
-Instead:
->
-> - a set is a collection with constraints: no duplicates, no order.
-> - a sequence is a collection with structure: order matters, duplicates allowed.
-> - a list is a sequence with flexibility (dynamic size).
-> - an array is a sequence with rigidity (fixed size).
+---

 ## Cadmus for VEdition